 Aboriginal Regional Alliances

-There are currently eight Aboriginal regional alliances in NSW, each one set up under Local Decision Making to negotiate on behalf of
+There are currently nine Aboriginal regional alliances in NSW, each one set up under Local Decision Making to negotiate on behalf of

 local Aboriginal communities with the NSW Government about the design and delivery of services to their communities.